We have information you must know before you buy the DTS.

 Two states of tune are available, though we don't see dramatic differences between them.
-The 275-horsepower version boasts 295 pound-feet of torque, while the 292-horsepower Performance engine offers 288 pound-feet of torque; the Performance-tuned engine gives up some torque for increased horsepower and the base engine actually supplies better off-the-line acceleration.
-Likewise, the Performance chassis comes with bigger wheels and tires and Magnetic Ride Control, a continuously variable real-time damping system; but spring and stabilizer rates are identical to those on the other versions.
-In short, both engines deliver excellent performance, but the Performance version is slightly sportier.
+The 275-horsepower version boasts 295 pound-feet of torque, while the 292-horsepower engine offers 288 pound-feet of torque; it gives up some torque for increased horsepower and the base engine actually supplies better off-the-line acceleration.
+Likewise, the performance-tuned suspension comes with bigger wheels and tires and Magnetic Ride Control, a continuously variable real-time damping system, but spring and stabilizer rates are identical to those on the other versions.
+Both engines are excellent, but the 292-horsepower version with the performance suspension is slightly sportier.

-All DTS models come with GM's superb StabiliTrak electronic stability control, which limits understeer and oversteer by automatically applying the brakes to individual wheels.
+All DTS models come with GM's superb StabiliTrak electronic stability control, which helps the driver maintain control on slippery surfaces by automatically applying the brakes to individual wheels, as the system determines is needed.
 All models come with Magnasteer, a magnetic variable-assist rack and pinion steering gear that reduces noise and column shake.

 These features, along with its rigid chassis, give the DTS able handling and a smooth ride.
 The variable-rate steering helps the big car turn into the corners with good response, and carving a line through curves is accomplished with little body roll.
 The steering feels a little light while cruising down a straight road, but it stiffens up nicely when feedback is needed during a turn.
 A bit of chassis hop over freeway expansion joints is virtually unavoidable, but the Magnetic Ride Control does a good job of muting the effect.
-Otherwise, at speed on smooth pavement, only a bit of wind noise around the A-pillar and occasional tire thunk suggests the car is covering a lot of ground quickly.
+Otherwise, at speed on smooth pavement, only a bit of wind noise around the A-pillars and the occasional tire thump over a rough spot suggests the car is covering ground quickly.

 Frigid days and scorchers are handled well by the DTS.
 We like the standard Adaptive Remote Start, a factory-installed convenience for cold, wintry mornings, when the ability to get the engine and interior defrosted and heated (including the front seats) before starting out is appreciated.
 Those who live where it gets hot will find the system useful to crank up the A/C before climbing in on those 115-degree afternoons.
 Owners in the frigid north will also appreciate the heated windshield wiper fluid.